Pros & Cons of Spray Foam Insulation

 When it comes to your home’s insulation, it’s hard to beat the insulation quality that spray foam can supply.
+We tend to get a lot of questions on the pros and cons of Spray Foam Insulation.
 Spray foam insulation outperforms all other insulation materials when it comes to R-value, resistance to mold and moisture damage, durability, air sealing, and versatility.

-Spray foam insulation uses a chemical compound that expands as it is applied and at the same time air seals and insulates the application area, a two for one deal!
-When your home is well-sealed it increases comfort, reduces noise from outside, lessens pollen, dust and insects entering your home, and provides better humidity control.
+Spray foam uses a chemical compound that expands as it is applied and at the same time air seals and insulates the application area, a two-for-one deal!
+When your home is well-sealed it increases comfort, reduces noise from outside, lessens pollen, dust, and insects entering your home, and provides better humidity control.

-Spray foam can be used for a variety of purposes like attics, crawl spaces and walls.
+Spray foam can be used for a variety of purposes like attics, crawl spaces, and walls.
 At Home Solutions of Iowa, we specialize in spray foam installation that makes your home more efficient and comfortable.
-Below are key advantages and disadvantages of spray foam insulation.
+Below are the key advantages and disadvantages of spray foam insulation.